The Lagrangian description of aperiodic flows: a case study of the Kuroshio Current

-Transport across the main current in within the highlighted rectangle of Figure \ref{fig:M1} is discussed in a recent work by \cite{nlpg2}.
-The turnstile mechanism is described from pieces of stable and unstable manifolds of the identified DHTs, at the east and west limits of the main stream.
-Figure \ref{sumnpg} summarises those results.
-Figure \ref{sumnpg}b) shows on April 17, the asymptotic evolution of lobes represented in Figure \ref{sumnpg}a) on April 3.
-The white lobe area contains particles in the north on April 3 that eventually come to the south on April 17.
-Grey particles that are analogously first in the south, eventually come to the north on April 17.
-Crossings happen by means of the turnstile mechanism between these dates.
+Longer pieces of the same manifolds are represented in figure \ref{sumnpg}.
+Figure \ref{sumnpg}b) shows the asymptotic evolution on April 17 of the lobes represented in Figure \ref{sumnpg}a) on April 3.
+The green lobe area contains particles in the north on April 3 that eventually came to the south on April 17.
+Magenta particles that are analogously first in the south eventually come to the north on April 17.

+Lobe dynamics across the main stream may be identified until 26 May 2003.
+On this date, DHT$_W$ has lost its distinguished property and the reference point on the unstable manifold has disappeared. \cite{nlpg2} have reported that it is possible to identify a new reference point on the manifold, which is given by DHT$_W^+$.
+The manifold is not asymptotic to DHT$_W^+$.
+However, DHT$_W^+$ marks a Distinguished Trajectory on the manifold with certain accuracy $\epsilon$.

-A time dependent Lagrangian boundary separates north from south and transport is computed with respect to this boundary.
-This mechanism coexists in time with that identified in the previous section, for describing transport across the western eddy.
-A more complete representation in Figure \ref{inters} of simultaneous events finds intersections between the lobe that is outside the eddy (grey colour) on April 3 and the one that, at the same time, is to the north of the barrier (white colour).
-The intersection area in light grey color, that Figure \ref{inters} displays on April 3, provides dual information on the particles contained therein.
-It shows that those particles were inside the eddy on March 19 (as Figure \ref{turnstile} indicates) and will be at the south of the Lagrangian barrier across the stream on April 17 (see Figure \ref{sumnpg}).
-Further similar intersections take place between the gray lobes in the sequence displayed in Figure \ref{sequence} and the sequence of lobes described in \cite{nlpg2} that transports water from north to south.
-Once particles reach the southern region, further interactions will take place with any dynamic structure covering the ocean surface in that area, but that is beyond the scope of our description.
+The active transport mechanisms just described are simultaneous in time and the full description of transport routes should address how their action over ocean particles is combined.
+A complete representation of coincident events in Figure \ref{inters} reveals intersections between the lobe that is outside the eddy (magenta colour in Fig. 20a) on April 3, and the lobe which at the same time is located to the north of the barrier (green colour in Fig. 22a).
+The intersection area in grey colour, as shown in Figure \ref{inters} for April 3, provides dual information on the particles contained therein.
+It shows that those particles were inside the eddy on March 19 (as indicated in Figure \ref{turnstilee} ) and were to be at the south of the Lagrangian barrier across the stream on April 17 (see Figure \ref{sumnpg}).
+Further similar intersections take place between the magenta lobes in the sequence displayed in Figure \ref{sequencee}, and the sequence of lobes across the jet that transports water from north to south (see \cite{nlpg2} for a full description).
+Once particles reach the southern region, further interactions will take place with any dynamic structure covering the ocean surface in that area.